Skip to main content

 Dean's Message

-As Dean, my role will be to facilitate students to become best scholars and researchers, and provide diverse and inclusive work environmental to colleagues.
+As a Dean of SES, I actively play my role to facilitate students to become best academicians, researchers and policy makers.
+I provide diverse and inclusive work environment to my colleagues and driving them wherever necessary to play a role in getting utmost national and international agencies support to the school.
 A collaborative and integrated approach towards teaching, learning and research will be emphasized.
-I strongly believe that the team SES will put in all the best possible efforts for delivering the best services and make all the desired goals attainable
+I strongly believe that the SES faculty will overcome the constraints facing to deliver the best scientific services to the society and reach the desired goals.

 A warm welcome to the modified and updated website of the Centre for East Asian Studies.
 The East Asian region has been at the forefront of several path-breaking changes since 1970s beginning with the redefining the development architecture with its State-led development model besides emerging as a major region in the global politics and a key hub of the sophisticated technologies.
 The Centre is one of the thirteen Centres of the School of International Studies, Jawaharlal Nehru University, New Delhi that provides a holistic understanding of the region.